-I honestly can’t recommend it enough as one of my fun things to do in Perth – and, if you don’t have much time in the city I’d say it’s a must do as you’ll see and learn far more than you could alone.
+I honestly can’t recommend it enough as one of my fun things to do in Perth – and, if you don’t have much time in the city I’d say it’s a must-do as you’ll see and learn far more than you could alone.

 And no, Adie didn’t pay me to say any of this.
 I booked and paid for the tour completely off my own back.

-Fun Things to do in Perth 5.
-Have a Some Strange Ice Cream
+7. Have Some Strange Ice Cream

 Not surprisingly for a city that’s often quite warm, there’s a lot of gelato and ice cream parlours in Perth – and so, to stand out, some of them are getting creative with the flavours.

 When I was there, Gusto Gelato in Elizabeth Quay was offering vanilla ice cream with French Fries in it.
 I had a tiny sample – and while I approve of their originality, potatoes and ice cream should never mix in my eyes!

 If you need your cone photogenic as well as yummy, Whisk Creamery in Northbridge and Subiaco is where you go.
-Look!